CloudCannon/documentation/_organisations/branding.md

 To add the assets defined above:

 1. Go to *Organisation Settings* / *Details*
-2. Upload an image for both availble assets
+2. Upload an image for both available assets
 3. Click **Update Organisation** to confirm the configuration

 ![The Details form in the Organisation Settings](/img/organisations/details.png){: srcset="/img/organisations/details.png 800w, /img/organisations/details@2x.png 1600w"}